Outline

 Long-term or loyalty phase churn (180+ days)

-The basic formula to calculate your business’s overall churn rate is simple — number of customers canceling their subscription per time interval, divided by the number of customers at the beginning of that interval, and multiplied by 100 to get a percentage.
+The basic formula to calculate your business’s overall churn rate is simple — number of customers canceling their subscription per time interval, divided by the number of customers at the beginning of that interval.

 For example, let’s say you’re looking at churn for Q1.
 At the start of January, you had 5,000 customers and throughout the month you lost 250.
 This would mean your churn rate for Q1 is 5%.